A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Proof of Lemma

 As stated immediately after Lemma~\ref{lem:burnin}, the proof is divided into three steps: (i) proving bounded iterates, (ii) proving bounded gradients, and (iii) proving bounded $V_\tau$.
-We start with the first step which establishes boundedness of iterates during the interval $0\leq k\leq \tau$. \begin{claim}[Bounded Iterates] For $0\leq k\leq \tau$, we claim that the following holds for both SAG and SAGA, when $\alpha = 1/(16 L \tau)$:
+To this end, we first state the following claim implying that the iterates are deterministically bounded for $0\leq k\leq \tau$: \begin{claim}[Bounded Iterates] Fix $0\leq k\leq \tau$, we claim that the following holds for both SAG and SAGA:

 where $B$ is as defined in Lemma~\ref{lem:burnin}. \end{claim} \begin{proof} We prove this claim by induction and first focus on the analysis of SAG.
-Since we have assumed $x_0=0$, the base case holds trivially.
+The base case holds trivially by initializing $x_0=0$.
 Suppose that this claim holds up to iteration $0\leq k\leq \tau-1$.
 Then for iteration $k+1$, we have